MMarieSchuckart/EXNAT-1/README.md

 Year: 2024

+Preprint: TBA

 ___________________________________

 ### Contents of this Repository

 In the Analysis folder, you can find the analysis scripts as well as the script for the generation of surprisal scores in GPT-2.
+If you want to run them, you'll need RStudio for the analysis scripts as well as a Python IDE (or Google Colab) for the generation of surprisal scores.

 In the Experiment folder, you'll find a .json file containing the experiment.
 You can open, run, export, and modify it as you like using the [lab.js Builder](https://labjs.felixhenninger.com/)